East Indies theatre of the French Revolutionary Wars: Sercey's squadron

-Sercey refitted his squadron at Île de France, dividing it into two forces.
+Sercey refitted his squadron at Isle de France, dividing it into two forces.
 The largest, comprising Forte, Prudente, Seine, Régénérée, Vertu and Cybèle was to sail eastwards under his command.
 The second, comprising the recently arrived Preneuse and the corvette Brûle-Gueule was ordered westwards to operate in the Mozambique Channel.
 Sercey sailed on 14 July 1796, reaching Ceylon by 14 August.
 He was unaware at this stage that the ports of eastern India were undefended, Rainier's prolonged stay in the East Indies leaving no warships to protect Madras and Calcutta, and Sercey consequently sent the privateer Alerte to scout the Bay of Bengal.
 Alerte was subsequently captured by the British frigate HMS Carysfort, and documents detailing Sercey's strength found aboard.
 This information was used to surreptitiously supply Sercey with false information that a British battle squadron was at anchor in Madras.
 Dissuaded from further operations in the region, Sercey raided Tranquebar and then sailed for the East Indies.

 After attacking Banda Aceh, Sercey sought to raid the British trading post of George Town at Penang, but on 9 September his squadron was intercepted off northwest Sumatra by two British ships of the line, HMS Arrogant and HMS Victorious, which had been hastily detached from commerce protection duties at Penang.
 The forces fought an inconclusive action after which both retired with damage, the British to Madras and Sercey to Batavia, where he remained until January 1797.
 On emerging from Batavia, Sercey cruised in the Java Sea in search of the annual EIC convoy from Macau.
 Rainier had escorted half of the convoy safely through the Straits of Malacca during his return to India, but the other half sailed unescorted through the Bali Strait, where Sercey ambushed it on 28 January.
 Captain Charles Lennox saved his convoy by disguising his ships as a Royal Navy squadron and making aggressive moves towards Sercey's ships, intimidating the French admiral into withdrawing without combat.
-Sercey subsequently returned to Île de France, where he learned of his error.
+Sercey subsequently returned to Isle de France, where he learned of his error.